ninjadroid/simple-sinatra-app-deploy/README.md

   - The application uses the latest public Amazon Linux image (ami-30041c53).
 This can be changed in the varaiable `image_id` in the file `./roles/create/vars/main.yml`
   - Ansible 2.3 must be installed.
 Further instructions on installing Ansible can be found on the [Ansible website](http://docs.ansible.com/ansible/latest/intro_installation.html)
   - Python 2.6 or higher must be installed.
+  - The Python `boto` package must be installed.
+If `pip` is installed, this can be installed by running `pip install boto`.
+Further instructions on installing `boto` can be found [here](http://boto.cloudhackers.com/en/latest/getting_started.html)

 # Assumptions and Design Choice: